What Are the Signs and Symptoms of High-Functioning Depression?

 What it Feels Like to Live with High-Functioning Depression

-The diagnostic criteria for PDD outline exactly what it means to struggle with high-functioning depression in clinical terms, but this is not necessarily what it feels like to go through it.
+The diagnostic criteria for PDD outline exactly what it means to struggle with symptoms of high-functioning depression in clinical terms, but this is not necessarily what it feels like to go through it.
 It may be more useful to consider what it feels like to have this mental illness:

 - You feel a little down most of the time.
 Other people may notice this and refer to you as gloomy, cynical, or a downer.